 Aircraft mechanics can work anywhere from airport hangars, the ramp, flight schools and maintenance repair or overhaul facilities.
 Being able to work in groups and individually is essential to being productive and making the most out of the job.
 It is crucial that an AME can adapt to different work environments quickly as the job is very dynamic and often, the job can be very physically and mentally demanding.

 Training and Certification

 Given the immense amount of responsibility, knowledge and skills required to become an AME, it is obvious that rigorous training and learning will have to be done before you can start working as an aircraft mechanic.
 There are always many ways to get from point A to point B but to be as efficient as possible, you will need a structured plan.
 Different countries offer and require different standards.
-However, since The Academy of Aeronautics is based in Montreal, Canada, this article will focus more on the requirements needed to be an aircraft mechanic in Canada.
+However, since The College of Aeronautics is based in Montreal, Canada, this article will focus more on the requirements needed to be an aircraft mechanic in Canada.

 According to Transport Canada, to become an Aircraft Maintenance Engineer there are three main steps to follow: obtain basic training, acquire experience and successfully complete written exams.
 From a very general perspective here are the things you will need to do: